OpenResearchInstitute/ka9q-sdr/README.md

 or tricky level adjustments!
 With multicasting, any number of programs can simultaneously process the same receiver output.

-Parts of the ka9q-radio package should also be well suited to "turnkey" networked receiver applications such as receive-only APRS-to-Internet gateways and Broadcastify feeds.
-The modules can be automatically invoked by shell scripts without user intervention.
+Parts of the ka9q-radio package are well suited to "turnkey" networked receiver applications such as receive-only APRS-to-Internet gateways and Broadcastify feeds.
+Service descriptions are provided for Linux udev and systemd to load the daemons at boot time.

 ## Opus Compression and Audio Monitoring